 Annotation of the author:

 Creating a timeline of CTA’s history meant asking numerous individuals very detailed questions about things that happened long ago.
 Many of the early members have passed away or moved on, and many records of the founding days have been lost over the years.
-If any information provided here is incorrect or incomplete, please feel free to leave a comment or contact the author directly, and this article will be updated accordingly.
+If any information provided here is incorrect or incomplete, please feel free to leave a comment, and this article will be updated accordingly.
 Special thanks to Jane Maier, Mies de Vries, Maya León-Meis, Lee Ana Trujillo-Lopez, Virginia Fox, Rhoda Miller and Hélène des Rosiers for their assistance in completing this article.